MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/extract-text-word-document.md

 ![The Set variable action.](media/extract-text-word-document/set-variable-action.png)

 The **Run VBScript** action stores the extracted text by default in a variable named **VBScriptOutput**.
-You can use this variable as an input in the available Text action to manipulate the retrieved text.
+You can use this variable as an input in the available Text actions to manipulate the retrieved text.

 ![The Trim text action.](media/extract-text-word-document/trim-text-action.png)